If you want to generate code, make sure your target language is not Java

 It's not even possible to know how many bytes a method will generate to!
 So, as the complexity of the simulation of a variation is expressed in the config file, I would have to essentially have to do a "trial and error" approach: generate a method, compile it, if I get the error concerning the 64KB limit, split the problem up into slightly smaller methods, try the compilation again, repeat, etc. (And the Java compiler is not even very fast.)

-This is all so wrong!
-This is complexity, which isn’t solving the customer’s problem.
+This is complexity, which isn't solving the customer's problem.
 This complexity costs me time (and thus my customer money), complexity leads to bugs and difficulty of maintenance, etc.

 So I have changed the language.
 Rather than generate Java, I generate C and compile it using the GNU gcc compiler.
 From the GNU coding standards: